 Charter schools are independent public schools of choice for parents and students.
 The first charter schools in the nation opened in Minnesota in 1992.
 Charter schools continue to be a popular choice for students seeking an alternative to traditional public schools.
-Currently, there are 157 charter schools in operation in Minnesota serving more than 48,000 students.
+Currently, there are 157 charter schools in operation in Minnesota serving approximately 48,000 K-12 students.

 Charter schools offer a unique educational program and students can expect quality education based on results.
 Charter schools employ licensed teachers, offer services to special needs students, and require students to take state and national tests to assure academic accountability.
 They do not charge tuition, and there are no admission requirements to enroll students in charter schools.

 New charter schools with exciting programs open their doors to students every year in Minnesota.
 Parents may contact charter schools directly to find out about the type of programs they offer and their enrollment options.Commissioner-approved Charter School AuthorizersView a complete list of commissioner-approved charter school authorizers, including contact information and the schools they authorize, at MDE-ORG.Charter School DirectoryFind a complete list of charter schools in Minnesota, including contact information, in the MDE-ORG database.Find best practice resources used by three award-winning charters!